FRM5530 – Drug Formulation, Drug Targeting

 Schedule, syllabus and examination date

-The topics of this course is based upon the previous knowledge of FRM 2010, FRM 2020, FRM 2030, FRM 3000 and FRM 3010.
+The topics of this course is based upon the previous knowledge of FRM2010 – Quality Control of Pharmaceutical ingredients, FRM2020 – Production, Quality Control and Distribution of Medicinal products, FRM2030 – Quality Assurance in Drug Production, FRM3000 – Pharmaceutics and FRM3010 – Formulation, Production, and Control of Sterile Pharmaceutical Preparations.
 The subject is emphasizing the possibilities of drug targeting by modern formulation techniques.
 After the basic introduction to the biological limitations and barriers to drug transport across the membranes, the importance of new excipients and new drug formulation is highlighted.
-Optimization of drug delivery and targeting is discussed with emphasis on the Majour routes of drug delivery.
+Optimization of drug delivery and targeting is discussed with emphasis on the majour routes of drug delivery.
 How to improve bioavailability of drugs produced by biotechnology is part of this course.

 Formal prerequisite knowledge